-As a serial social entrepreneur, Carolyn has been promoting good mental health and wellbeing in community settings for several years, and has led the development of The Good Mental Health Cooperative in Hampshire.
+As a serial social entrepreneur, Carolyn has been promoting good mental health and wellbeing in community settings for several years, and manages many of the projects developed by the Good Mental Health Cooperative in Hampshire.
 She is author of The Layperson’s Guide to Good Mental Health: Your A-Z for a Happier Life, and regularly delivers workshops related to good mental health and recovery.

-Sandra Walker is a lecturer in Mental Health at Southampton University where she teaches undergraduate, postgraduate and post registration health professionals.
+Until recently, Sandra Walker was a lecturer in Mental Health at Southampton University where she taught undergraduate, postgraduate and post registration health professionals.
 She has more than 20 years experience as a mental health nurse, from Staff Nurse to Modern Matron, and used the Arts, predominantly music, in practice regularly throughout that time.
-Sandra has a BSc (hons) and PGDip in Clinical Practice and is currently completing her PhD exploring the experience people who self-harm have of contact with mental health services within a general hospital environment.
+Sandra has a BSc (hons) and PGDip in Clinical Practice and has now completed her PhD exploring the experience people who self-harm have of contact with mental health services within a general hospital environment.
 As well as being one of the Founder Directors of The Good Mental Health Cooperative, she is also Director of The Sanity Company and a musician who actively manages her own mental health using music http://webplus.broad.ology.org.uk/walkerbroad/#index

 Martin has been a Research Fellow at the Social Care Workforce Research Unit, based in King’s College London, since 2004 and Senior Research Fellow since early 2014.
 During this time, he has worked on a wide variety of research projects, including the National Individual Budgets Evaluation and the International Care Workers study.
 He currently chairs the National Social Care Research Ethics Committee.
 Martin is also chair of the Social Services Research Group, a network organisation for researchers and others interested in health and social care.